-Senior Vice President, Chief Digital & Information Officer
+Senior Vice President and Chief Digital and Information Officer

-Aaron is a nationally recognized 2020 “CIOs to Know” by Becker’s Hospital Review, 2020 Healthcare Hero’s Awardee from CHIME, 2019 Constellation Research Business Transformation 150 award recipient , 2017 Texas Health IT Advocacy Leadership Award recipient, and was honored with the 2016 Computerworld Premier 100 Technology Leaders award.
+Miri is a nationally recognized 2022 “CIOs to Know” by Becker’s Hospital Review, 2020 Healthcare Hero’s Awardee from CHIME, 2019 Constellation Research Business Transformation 150 award recipient and was honored with the 2016 Computerworld Premier 100 Technology Leaders award.
 In January 2022, Miri joined The College of Healthcare Information Management Executives (CHIME) Board of Trustees.
 In October 2022, Governor Ron DeSantis appointed Aaron Miri to the Florida State College at Jacksonville District Board of Trustees.

 In 2020, The United States Senate appointed Miri for a second term to the Health and Human Services, federal Health IT Advisory Committee (HITAC) where he serves as co-chairman.
 In 2016, The Obama Administration appointed Miri to serve on the Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
 He is an advisor to the National Academy of Medicine and serves on many not-for-profit boards.